x-hw/qrcode_win/README.md

 * **Attention 1**: This program is just a simple pack-up with unknown efficiency and stability.
 On some pc it's fast, and others slow.(don't know why)

-* **Attention 2**: At first time to run, it may download some dependent files, which is from the dependent module [imageio](https://pypi.python.org/pypi/imageio).
+* **Attention 2**: At first time to run, it may download some dependent files, which is because of the dependent module [imageio](https://pypi.python.org/pypi/imageio).

   ​